The <groups> element (required)

 The <group> element

-Samples live in groups.
+Samples and oscillators live in groups.
 There can be many group elements under the <groups> element.
 It can be useful to sort your samples into groups in order to apply similar settings to them or to control them with a knob.
+Each group can contain <sample> elements, an <oscillator> element, or both together.
 The order of groups in a file matters insofar as bindings will often reference groups by using an index.
 The first group in a file is group 0, the second is group 1, etc.

 Attribute